clayfos/SimpLogo/README.md

 ## use available files (.fa) in the sample_alignments directory
 ## we're only using 5 alignments for this example, but the 23 different CheW-containing architectures referenced in the publication can be found in the chew_alignments directory
+## all alignments must be of equal length (for the example, all sequences were aligned simultaneously to the CheW-like Pfam HMM, then split into separate sequence groups)

 ## check filenames
 seq.files <- list.files(path="sample_alignments/",